cwyant314159/generic-application-template/README.md

 The `LD` variable defines the linker tool used to make the final binary.

-The `AR` variable defines the archiver tool that is used to make static library files (lib\*.a).
+The `AR` variable defines the archiver tool that is used to make static library files ( `lib.a` ).
 Although not used in the compilation of an application it is defined here so that it could potentially be passed to sub-Makefiles.

-Both `RM` and `MKDIR` define the shell commands to remove files and make directories.
+Both `RM` and `MKDIR` define the shell commands to remove files and create directories.
 The `RM` variable has the `-r` and `-f` flags given since those flags are almost always used when removing files in a Makefile. `MKDIR` is given the `-p` option to simplify the creation of directories during compilation.
 This Makefile heavily relies on this flag or something equivalent.
-For platforms like Windows, heavy modifications would be required to get this exact Makefile to work as intended.
+For platforms without this feature, heavy modifications would be required to get this exact Makefile to work as intended.
 A possible solution would be to make a script that replicates the functionality of `mkdir -p`.

 ### Binary Variables

 The variables `BIN_DIR` and `BIN` are simply used to define where to put the compiled binary and what to call it.
 When using this Makefile on Windows, the `.exe` __MUST__ be added to `BIN` when compiling for desktop applications.
-If the extention is left off, the linking step will always run since compiles on Windows will have `.exe` added if it is not present.
+If the extension is left off, the linking step will always run since compiles on Windows will have `.exe` added if it is not present.

 ### Include Variables